 Itinerary

 Our canyonlands adventure begins in the red rock country of St. George, Utah.
 This evening we meet for a welcome dinner at a local restaurant.
-Our Expedition Leader offers a brief orientation to the history, geology, wildlife and ecology of the Colorado Plateau, which we explore in depth in the days to come on our foray through three of the world's most magnificent national parks.
+Our Expedition Leader offers a brief orientation to the history, geology, wildlife and ecology of the Colorado Plateau, which we explore in depth on our foray through three of the world's most magnificent national parks.

 Later this afternoon we reach Bryce Canyon.
 The national park was established in 1925 to protect and draw visitors to its fantastical landscape, which feels like a portal to another world.
 Its pink pinnacles, limestone formations and natural amphitheaters capture the imagination with geological surprises.
 Red rock walls are rent with deep channels while whimsical hoodoos—rock spires carved eons ago by erosion—rise hundreds of feet into the sky.
 Rising early to watch the sunrise and lingering over radiant sunsets, experience the ever-changing grandeur of this astounding landscape.

 Today we discover Bryce Canyon on foot, the only way to explore its intricate sedimentary depths at close range.
-Guided by our Expedition Leader, we drop below the rim on series of switchback trails that descend 550 feet into the lower canyon, where we find pinyon pines and junipers.
-Heading back up again, gain a different perspective on the forest of hoodoos as we weave among their unique shapes [Guests who don’t wish to tackle the elevation gain can walk the paved trails on the rim.]
+Guided by our Expedition Leader, drop below the rim on a series of switchbacks that descend 550 feet into the lower canyon, where we find pinyon pines and junipers.
+Heading back up again, gain a different perspective on the forest of hoodoos as we weave among their unique shapes (Guests who don’t wish to tackle the elevation gain can walk the paved trails on the rim.)
 In the afternoon, more opportunities await to explore Bryce from different vantage points, including a panorama across the vast landscape of the natural amphitheater crowded with hoodoos.

 Given our optimal location near the rim, it’s easy to rise early to watch the sunrise over Bryce Canyon.
 We witness a striking array of colors as the changing light illumines the stone pinnacles and sheer cliffs.
 A morning hike offers yet more angles on this wondrous landscape, more evocative with each turn in the trail.